A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Comparison With Others

 An exception is the 0.81 - 0.9 {\Msun} merger simulated by \cite{dan+12}, shown in their Fig.~1.
 While that simulation is for synchronized WDs, it is still particularly useful to compare with, since \citeauthor{dan+12} show results for both approximate and accurate initial conditions.
 We find that their spherically enclosed mass profile is very similar to ours, with, e.g., $M=0.9\,\Msun$ at $4.5\times10^8\,$cm in both (though since spherically enclosed mass is a cumulative quantity, significant structural differences can remain hidden).
 Our spherically averaged density profile looks most similar to the profile they found using approximate initial conditions.
 Our central density, $1.9\times10^7\,\gcc$, is within $\sim\!10$\% of theirs, and the density profile remains similar up to $r \simeq 5 \times 10^8\,$cm ($\rho\simeq10^6\,\gcc$).
 Beyond, their profile becomes shallower while ours continues to decline; at $r=10^9\,$cm, they find $\rho\simeq3\times10^5\,\gcc$, while we find $\rho\simeq10^5\,\gcc$.
 This may be a consequence of the additional angular momentum associated with synchronized rotation.
 With accurate initial conditions, a difference with our results is that the density profile becomes flat beyond $10^9\,$cm.

 Comparing temperature profiles, we roughly reproduce their spherically averaged one for approximate initial conditions, including the off-center peak -- their \Tmax\ is $\sim\!20\%$ lower (to be expected since their binary is synchronized; see Sec.~\ref{ssec:synchronization}), but is also located at $4\times10^8\,$cm (or $M_r\simeq0.9\,\Msun$).
-However, our central temperature ($2.2\times10^8$ K) is an order of magnitude higher than theirs ($2\times10^7$ K) -- almost certainly a result of the much larger dissipation expected for non-rotating WDs -- and at large distances, $r\gtrsim10^9\,$cm our temperatures are systematically hotter.
+However, our central temperature ($2.2\times10^8$ K) is an order of magnitude higher than theirs ($2\times10^7$ K) and at $r\gtrsim10^9\,$cm our temperatures are systematically hotter, perhaps a result of the much larger dissipation expected for non-rotating WDs.
 With accurate initial conditions they found an even narrower temperature peak than the one with approximate conditions, which thus deviates even more from our curve.
 This trend is similar to what we see when increasing \azero\ (Sec.~\ref{ssec:varyingazero}), so it seems likely we would reproduce their simulations more closely if we used the same initial conditions.